 Andrew's clients range from university commercialisation bodies and domestic SMEs, through to large national and multinational corporations.
 Through this broad client base, he has accumulated wide-ranging experience of handling patent drafting and prosecution in Europe and in other established and developing markets throughout the world.
 He is known for providing easy to follow, pragmatic and commercially-minded advice to companies of all sizes on their IP strategy and portfolio management.

-Andrew is listed as an "IP Star" in the Managing Intellectual Property (MIP) IP Stars Handbook and is a ‘recommended individual’ in Who’s Who Legal: Patents.
+Andrew is listed as a ‘recommended individual’ in Who’s Who Legal: Patents.

 Andrew joined J A Kemp in 2006 and qualified as a European patent attorney and UK chartered patent attorney in 2010, with the highest marks in several of the examination papers.
 He became a partner in 2016.